 About four years ago in 2013, while having a household de-clutter I found an old cardboard folder in a box in my loft.

 Some of the writings and poetry I recalled instantly, others staggered out from the mists of amnesia.
-I was amused by some, horrified by others; the amateur nature, the naivety, the bad grammar and mis-spellings.
+I was amused by some, horrified by others; the amateur nature, the naivety, the bad grammar, and misspellings.

 Possibly that is the effect of passing years?

 Despite many changes, the crossing-outs and the pencilled notes, the story drew me in.
 As I read through, small pinpricks of memory began to seep back.
-This was a story, one of the few I wrote at that time, which had a beginning, a middle and an end of sorts.
+This was a story, one of the few I wrote at that time, which had a beginning, a middle, and an end of sorts.
 (Although throughout there were still many threadbare patches).

 You see, I first scribbled out a rough draft of a storyline in 1978 according to the dates on the draft.
 This (first?) draft had no title and no end.

 In 1980 I reviewed and re-wrote it, apparently.
 (I found a few margin notes to confirm this), although I cannot recall doing so.
-At this I must have added the final few paragraphs so there was now an ending… of sorts.
+At this time I must have added the final few paragraphs so there was now an ending… of sorts.

 Once I was as happy as I was ever going to be, I gave the work a title for the first time.
 I called it Miriam’s Hex.

 In November 2014, thirty-six years from its conception, I self-published Miriam’s Hex as an eBook.
+CLICK HERE to download

-Which brings this story up to date… almost… because now, right at the beginning of 2018 Miriam’s Hex has been re-edited and the cover slightly altered so it can be one of the amazing and wonderful Electric Eclectic Novelettes.
+This brings this story up to date… almost… because now, right at the beginning of 2018 Miriam’s Hex has been re-edited and the cover slightly altered so it can be one of the amazing and wonderful Electric Eclectic Novelettes.

 Electric Eclectic Novelettes are brilliant stories, told by some of the best indie authors in the world.
-They are designed to give readers looking for their next favourite read or seeking a new author to follow an insight into the authors writing style and narration.
+They are designed to give readers looking for their next favourite read or seeking a new author to follow insight into the author’s writing style and narration.
 They are introductory books if you wish.

 Personally, I would love you to read Miriam’s Hex, not only because I am certain you will enjoy it, but because of this, the story behind the story of the book.

-I hope it will not only add a provenance to Miriam’s Hex but will lend encouragement to all the writers among you who, at times, have doubts and worries about their own works and the time it takes to produce a great story.
+I hope it will not only add provenance to Miriam’s Hex but will lend encouragement to all the writers among you who, at times, have doubts and worries about their own works and the time it takes to produce a great story.